NJBankers is Celebrating our 115th Anniversary

 While all three groups initially had differing priorities due to the types of institutions they represented, changes in the marketplace over the decades brought many of their issues and concerns into alignment.
 The original Savings Bank Association of New Jersey, which had been renamed New Jersey’s Community and Savings Bankers, combined with the original New Jersey Building and Loan League, which had been renamed the New Jersey Savings League, in 1996.
 The combined group took on a new name of New Jersey League Community and Savings Bankers that was later shortened to New Jersey League of Community Bankers.

-In 2009 the original New Jersey Bankers Association and the New Jersey League of Community Bankers combined and now for the first time in New Jersey’s history there is a single organization representing the interests of the banking industry in the state.
+In 2009 the legacy New Jersey Bankers Association and the New Jersey League of Community Bankers combined and for the first time in New Jersey’s history there is a single organization representing the interests of the banking industry in the state.
 The new, combined group kept the New Jersey Bankers Association name and commonly uses NJBankers as an abbreviated name.
 Firms that provide goods and services to the banking industry are eligible to join the association as associate members.

 As in 1903, the primary function of NJBankers today is to represent members’ interests before legislators and regulators to ensure that banks compete in a fair and open marketplace.
 Additionally, NJBankers maintains a visible public and media relations effort to ensure fair and balanced media coverage of the industry.
 Member education is another principal service of the association and is provided through conferences, seminars and publications, all designed to keep bankers and their directors up-to-date on important banking matters.